Crymepunk/rajikaru-bot/README.md

-  avatar     Replies with the user's avatar ping       Replies with Pong! nick       Give a nickname to the mentioned user. cuddle     Cuddles the pinged member.
-(WIP) reload     Reloads cogs.
+  avatar     Replies with the user's avatar ping       Replies with Pong! nick       Give a nickname to the mentioned user. cuddle     Cuddles the pinged member. reload     Reloads cogs.
 (TBS) gayrate    How gay is the pinged person O_o hug        Hugs the pinged member.
 (TBS)